intlify/bundle-tools/packages/vue-i18n-loader/README.md

 If you are using the runtime version, you will need to compile before importing locale messages by managing them in a file such as `.json`.

-You can pre-commpile by configuring vue-i18n-loader as the webpack loader.
+You can pre-compile by configuring vue-i18n-loader as the webpack loader.

 ### webpack configration